release-drafter/release-drafter/README.md

   $CHANGES
 ```

-As pull requests are merged, a draft release is kept up to date listing the changes, ready to publish when you’re ready:
+As pull requests are merged, a draft release is kept up-to-date listing the changes, ready to publish when you’re ready:

 <img src="design/screenshot.png" alt="Screenshot of generated draft release" width="586" />

 ## Template variables

-You can use any of the following variables in your release template, and they'll be substituted when the tap is regenerated:
+You can use any of the following variables in your template, and they’ll be substituted when the release is regenerated:

 |Variable|Description|
 |-|-|